Conferences and Seminars

 Designed for educators, professionals, clergy and lay-leaders (from novice to veteran) working with students and families of all ages in any Jewish setting.
-The conference will focus on the blossoming of educators, professionals, students, families, organizations and the Jewish family.
+The conference focused on the blossoming of educators, professionals, students, families, organizations and the Jewish family.
 Attendees will examine questions such as:

 - What does it mean to blossom as educators working in Jewish organizations?

 - What are the recipes that will lead to blossoming?

 - How can educators inspire students to blossom to their full potential as humans and as Jews?